dongyukang/dongyukang.github.io/_posts/2022-04-07-purdue-course-package.md

 ## Brief introduction of the package

-After installing and setup process is finished, retrieving Purdue course data becomes a pushover.
+Once installing and setup process is finished, retrieving Purdue course data becomes a pushover.
 If user wants to retrieve all of informtion of a course name called 'CS 180' during fall semester of 2016, a single line of code can achieve a such job.

 ```php